plan-d-io/energent-bess-simulator/README.md

 </p>

-An analysis tool for behind-the-meter battery projects.
+An analysis tool for behind-the-meter
+Battery Energy Storage System (BESS) projects.
 It reads quarter-hourly Fluvius CSV exports, compares six dispatch cases for one battery, or it can screen a range of battery sizes.

 The application is intended for expert users.
 Its results are estimates under